ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 ## Cofano Containers

 We focused on the unloading part of the Container Storage Problem.
 Because this problem does not have one clear solution and we didn't know how to implement the Cofano data given to us, we would use neither Supervised nor Unsupervised learning.
 After hearing one of our mentors talking about it, we decided to use Reinforcement Learning.
 A literature review about [applications of Machine Learning methods in port operations](https://doi.org/10.1016/j.tre.2022.102722) mentioned this method as well and how much potential it has for these kind of problems.

+Reinforcement learning follows the cycle of trial and error.
+The agent performs an action on the environment and the environment returns what the consequences of those actions are (state) and the reward the agent gets for it.
+I tried to apply this to our research problem.

+### The Environment

+I used the [Gym library](https://gymnasium.farama.org/api/env/) and their environments to help me understand how to make a suitable environment.

 # Domain Knowledge